felixkim/python-movie-website/README.md

 ## Synopsis
 Movie website that introduces a list of movies with their corresponding name and image.
 The trailer is embedded in the image.
 Frontend is built in html and css using bootstrap.
-Backend is built in python
+Backend is built in python.

 ## Directions
 To add a movie to the list.
 ```
-movieName = media.Movie("title", "quick story", "image link", "youtube link")
+movieName = media.Movie("title", "quick story", "image link", "youtube trailer link")

 #append movieName to 'movies' array list
 ```